pantunes/xtcryptosignals/README.md

 **XTCryptoSignals** is a Python library that includes multiple services such as:

+### Ticker

 * **Data collection** of crypto-currencies pairs such as BTC/USDT, ETH/BTC or any other pair that is supported by the Exchange API
 * A **Signals** service based on setup rules to send real-time alerts about price, price change, trading volume or market sentiment through E-mail or Push Notifications to the browser or mobile app
 * **Automatic trading**

+### Web Server API
+* Restful interface that exposes API calls to get desired crypto-currencies data and runs as well SocketIO Server.
+(This service must be running to allow the Ticker to send real-time data to the Website, using SocketIO)

+### Website
+* Website to show some of the platform functionalities.

 ## Roadmap